John Salamone

-John Salamone is an American public policy advisor, vaccine safety advocate and fundraiser for charitable organizations.
+John B. Salamone is an American public policy advisor, vaccine safety advocate and fundraiser for charitable organizations.

 He is best known for his leadership at the National Italian American Foundation (NIAF), his advocacy for safer vaccination policies in the United States and his efforts to raise funds for non-profit organizations.

 Early life and career

 Salamone holds a Bachelor of Science degree in Journalism and Government from the University of Maryland.
 Salamone began his career in Washington, D.C. in 1970 as a special assistant in the US Congress.
 After a decade, he joined the U.S. Department of Justice during the Reagan Administration, serving as Congressional Liaison at the United States Immigration and Naturalization Service (INS), where he worked on immigration policy with the White House, Congress, and the business community.

 National Italian American Foundation

 In 1984, Salamone moved to the National Italian American Foundation (NIAF), a nonprofit organization providing education and scholarship programs as well as promoting Italian American heritage and U.S.–Italy relations.
 Under his leadership, NIAF's revenues doubled in his first year, and he transformed the Foundation’s Washington Gala into one of the nation’s most successful annual events, raising millions annually for scholarships and cultural programs.
 He also expanded the Foundation’s endowment through direct mail campaigns, major gifts, and product endorsements.
 He retired from NIAF as Executive Director in 2008.

 In 2008, Salamone was awarded the Commendatore Ordine al Merito della Repubblica Italiana, Italy’s highest civilian honor, presented by Ambassador Giovanni Castellaneta.